Important notices have been sent to group members of the Flex Commissions class actions, read more here.

-They were once a novelty but now e-scooters are a common sight on paths and streets in cities across Australia.
+They were once a novelty but now e-Scooters have become a common site on paths and streets in cities across Australia.

-So what do you need to know before hopping on an e-scooter and taking it for a ride?
+Below we look at what you need to know before hopping on an e-scooters and taking it for a ride.

 You don't need a license to ride an e-scooter, but your license can be cancelled or suspended for misconduct such as drink or drug driving infringements.